Skip to main content

 • A completed application form,

-• Copies of plans and particulars of the proposed development, including the EIAR, and any plans, particulars or other information required by the Board (the number of copies and their format will be clarified during the pre-application consultation stage),
+• Copies of plans and particulars of the proposed development, including the EIAR, and any plans, particulars or other information required by the Commission (the number of copies and their format will be clarified during the pre-application consultation stage),

 • Screening opinion in relation to article 6 of the Habitats Directive and Natura Impact Statement in relevant cases.
 (The number of copies and their format will be clarified during the pre-application consultation stage).